Eye spy a good reason to play outside

-“This reduction is clinically important because we targeted young children around 6 years of age, and these children are at greater risk of progressing to severe myopia if they develop myopia early,” said Prof He.
+“This reduction is clinically important because we targeted young children around 6 years of age, and these children are at greater risk of progressing to severe myopia if they develop myopia early,” Professor He says.
 “If we can delay the onset of myopia through a simple and cost-effective intervention like this, we can provide great long-term eye health benefits.”

 Young adults in East and South East Asian countries are increasingly at affected by myopia, with 80-90% of high school graduates diagnosed with the condition and 20% of these defined as high myopia (≤-6 diopters).
 Not only does this mean they require correction for refractive error (glasses or contacts lenses), but they are also at risk of sight-threatening complications such as myopic macular degeneration later in life.